Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: The valuation problem for vulnerable derivatives

-In the following, we will use the notation $\wh{\mathcal{D}}_1(\varphi,z)$ to refer to this contract.
-This notation stresses that, under our standing assumptions, the contract is fully specified by its terminal payoff function $\varphi$ and the recovery function $z$; and that cash flows are defined with respect to counterparty 1 (the dealer).
-If there is no ambiguity, we will shorten our notation to $\wh{\mathcal{D}}_1$.
+In the following, we will use the notation $\widehat{\mathcal{C}}_1(f,z_1,z_2)$ to refer to this claim.
+This notation stresses that, under our assumptions, the claim is fully specified by its terminal payoff function ${{f}}$ and the recovery pair $(z_1,z_2)$; moreover, cash flows are defined with respect to counterparty 1.
+If there is no ambiguity, we will shorten to $\widehat{\mathcal{C}}_1$.

-We introduce the stochastic process $\hat{V}:[0,T]\times\Omega\rightarrow\mathbb{R}$ to model the full valuation of the vulnerable contract described above.
-Our specification for the price and dividend processes from $\mathfrak{M}$ entails the vector of prices has the Markov property under $\mathbb{P}$; we introduce a continuous function $v:[0,T]\times\mathbb{R}_+^*\rightarrow\mathbb{R}$, which is assumed to be twice continuously differentiable, and we model the claim's full valuation as follows:

-where $V_t:=v(t,S_t)$ and $Z_t:=z(t,S_t)$ for $t\in[0,T]$.
-The first term in \eqref{eq:def-full-value} is usually known as the \emph{pre-default value} and the function $v$ as the pre-default valuation function.
-This modelling has already been suggested in the literature, see for example \citet{BieleckiJeanblancRutkowski2004} which justify the representation \eqref{eq:def-full-value} using martingale methods.
-In fact, this characterization might be rewritten in terms of a function $\hat{v}:[0,T]\times\mathbb{R}_+^*\times\{0,1\}\rightarrow\mathbb{R}$: